TITLE 41: FIRE PROTECTION

 Section 230.140 License Renewal

-a) A license issued pursuant to this Part is valid for 3 years from the date of issuance.
+a) A license issued pursuant to this Part for distributors and their respective lead pyrotechnic operators is valid for 3 years from the date of issuance.

-b) Outdoor professional, proximate audience and flame effect licensees may renew their license during the 60-day period preceding and 60-day period following the expiration date by submitting a renewal application on forms provided by the Office, together with the required fee.
+d) Outdoor professional, proximate audience and flame effect licensees, and holders of production company lead operator approvals may renew their license during the 60-day period preceding and 60-day period following the expiration date by submitting a renewal application on forms provided by OSFM, together with the required fee.
 Renewal applications shall be submitted by the distributor by whom the licensee is employed.

-c) Any license that is not renewed within 60 days following its expiration will be cancelled.
-Except as set forth in subsection (g), any requests after that date to renew or restore will be treated as a new application.
+e) Any license that is not renewed within 60 days following its expiration will be cancelled.
+Except as set forth in subsection (i), any requests after that date to renew or restore will be treated as a new application.

-d) The extended renewal periods under subsections (b) and (g) do not allow a licensee to engage in any conduct or activities for which a license is required during the 60-day period after the license's expiration date.
+f) The extended renewal periods under subsections (d) and (i) do not allow a licensee to engage in any conduct or activities for which a license is required during the 60-day period after the license's expiration date.

-e) In addition, a licensee seeking to renew his/her outdoor professional, proximate audience or flame effect license must include with the renewal application evidence that the licensee participated in at least:
+g) In addition, a licensee seeking to renew his/her outdoor professional, proximate audience or flame effect license or production company lead pyrotechnic operator licensing approval must include with the renewal application evidence that the licensee participated in at least:

 1) 2 pyrotechnic displays as a lead operator for an outdoor professional display license;